paladin-t/my_basic/README.md

 You can definitely [link with MY-BASIC as a lib](https://github.com/paladin-t/my_basic/wiki/Link-with-MY_BASIC) as well.

-For more details about using MY-BASIC when it has been integrated with a project, please see [MY-BASIC Quick Reference](https://paladin-t.github.io/my_basic/MY-BASIC%20Quick%20Reference.pdf) or read the [Wiki](#wiki) pages.
+For more details about using MY-BASIC when it has been integrated with a project, see [MY-BASIC Quick Reference](https://paladin-t.github.io/my_basic/MY-BASIC%20Quick%20Reference.pdf) or read the [Wiki](#wiki) pages.

 ## [Interpreter workflow diagram](https://github.com/paladin-t/my_basic/wiki/Interpreter-workflow-diagram)

-It's necessary to know some principle of MY-BASIC before doing deep customization; nothing's better than a workflow diagram to get a first image.
+It's necessary to know some principle of MY-BASIC before doing heavy customization; nothing's better than a workflow diagram to get a first image.

 ![](https://github.com/paladin-t/my_basic/wiki/img/workflow.png)